absurdfarce/slack-topic-changes/README.md

 # slack-topic-changes
 A simple app to gather topic changes from a Slack channel.
 There's really not much to it at all... it's kind of a light wrapper around the [nlopes](https://github.com/nlopes/slack) Slack lib for Go.
+You will probably need at least Go 1.11 in order to make use of the [module system](https://github.com/golang/go/wiki/Modules).

 ## An example
 > $ ./slack-topic-changes
 > 2018-09-09 08:30:00 -0600 CST: someuser set topic to 'Oh yah, another topic'
 > 2018-09-08 08:20:00 -0600 CST: someuser set topic to 'Look, it's a new topic!'
 > 2018-09-07 08:10:00 -0600 CST: someuser set topic to 'What are topics?'
 > ...

 ## Steps to make this work